-Welcome, and thank you for visiting my website.
-I am a Ph.D.
-Candidate at the Department of Political Science, Brown University.
-For the 2014/15 academic session, I will also serve as a Teaching Fellow within the department.
+I have a strong background and professional interests in administration, advocacy, leadership and mentoring in higher education.
+I am currently completing my Ph.D. at the Department of Political Science, Brown University.
+For the 2014/15 academic session, I am also serving as a Teaching Fellow within the department.

 I am particularly interested in the political role of education within a liberal democratic regime, and in how a liberal civic education can prepare citizens for their political responsibilities while supporting their affirmation of a range of conceptions of the good life.
 This is the focus of my dissertation, titled: ‘Citizen Craft in the Liberal Regime: a New Perspective on Civic Education for Liberal Democratic Citizenship.’
 I expect to defend my dissertation in the Spring of 2015.
 Read more about my research »

 Background and Education

 I grew up in the Bridgend region of southern Wales (UK) and am a graduate of Cardiff University (B.A., 2003; M.A., 2006).
 I have also attained a Master’s Degree at Brown University (2011).
 Prior to commencing my graduate work at Brown, I served for several years in postgraduate marketing and student recruitment positions at Cardiff.
 I maintain professional interests in the administration and governance of higher education institutions, in public service, and in organizational leadership.